wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-v2-compare.md

 ## One App Id for All Platforms
 In the GA Azure AD service, you may have registered several different apps for a single project.
-You were forced to use separate app registrations for your native clients and web apps:
+You were forced to use separate app registrations for your native clients and web sites:

 ![Old Application Registration UI](../media/active-directory-v2-flows/old_app_registration.PNG)